josgar14/CMD-TERMINAL-GIT-SHELL/README.md

   * git remote show origin // to see information of the remote of the repository.
   * git remove rm *origin or name of the destination* // to remove a remote URL from your repository.
   * git remote -v // so see the remote URL.
+  * git remote -vv // show me the remote URL.
+  * touch *name of file* // to create a new file with the name provided.

 # npm